 *The SmashReport is a monthly newsletter for FMCG and CPG brands, helping them stand out in the competitive retail marketplace.

 If you’ve done your due diligence up to this point by performing a brand assessment and creating a streamlined strategy, you likely have several new packaging options on your shortlist.
 Your packaging testing aims to cull these options further and find the choice that produces the highest purchasing intent and perceived brand value from your target market.
 It’s a simple enough concept, but how do you pull it off?

 It starts with your current list of design options.
 At this point, you should have finished your initial design planning, where various packaging elements go through a qualitative review process to see which design elements are most crucial to the brand’s messaging.
 From here, you can take these choices and apply a structured testing methodology to each design that will give you actionable insight into which designs will produce the best ROI.

 Types of Package Design Testing

-There are plenty of package design testing choices out there, each of which provides a different perspective on your options.
+Plenty of package design testing choices exist, each providing a different perspective on your options.
 You should have collected plenty of information already on your prospective packaging designs from your earlier customer outreach: